Electrostatic computations for statistical mechanics and random matrix applications: Electrostatic Potentials Due to Surface Charges

 where $u$ is the direction normal to the surface, and $u=u_0$ when $F(\vec{r})=0$ with outward unit normal vector $\hat{n}$.
-Beginning with the distribution in $\mathbb R^d$, $(q/c_d a_1\cdots a_d) \delta (F(\vec{r}))$, with $F(\vec{r}) = 0$ the equation determining the ellipsoid, use of (\ref{4.5}) and integration over $u$ gives (\ref{4.3}).
+Beginning with the distribution in $\mathbb R^d$, with $F(\vec{r}) = 0$ the equation determining the ellipsoid, use of (\ref{4.5}) and integration over $u$ gives (\ref{4.3}).
 A calculation analogous to that of the proof of Proposition \ref{P3.2}, now using the Fourier integral form of the delta function instead of (\ref{3.13}), establishes (\ref{4.4}). \end{proof}

-\subsection{Projections of spherical and ellipsoidal uniformly charged bodies}
+\subsection{Projections of Spherical and Ellipsoidal Uniformly Charged Bodies}

 As an introductory example, consider the ball $B_R$ in dimension $d=2$, with its boundary (the circle of radius $R$) uniformly charged with total charge $-N$ --- hence the density of this uniform charge is $\rho_{\rm b} = - N/2 \pi R$.
-We know that inside $B_R$ the potential in this setting is given by (\ref{4.2}).
-Suppose now that we project each infinitesimal uniform charge surface charge density $\rho_{\rm b} d \theta $ to the real axis by setting $x = R \cos \theta$ so obtaining the one-dimensional distribution according to the change of variables
+We know that inside $B_R$ the potential in this setting is given by \alert{the first case of} (\ref{4.2}).
+Suppose now that we project each infinitesimal uniform charge surface charge density $\rho_{\rm b} d \theta $ to the real axis by setting $x = R \cos \theta$. \alert{This gives} the one-dimensional distribution according to the change of variables

 (the factor of 2 is due to the two half circles being projected to the same point on the real axis).

-This projected charge density is no longer uniform.
+The projected charge density (\ref{S.1}) is no longer uniform.
 Instead we recognise its functional form as that resulting from the Jacobi ensemble in random matrix theory \cite[\S 3.6]{Fo10}, specified by replacing the quadratic potential in (\ref{1.8}) by $-(a/2) \log (1 - \lambda) -(b/2) \log(1 + \lambda)$, supported on $|\lambda| < 1$.
 This being independent of $a,b$ we can set the parameters to zero to conclude that $\mu(x)$ is the equilibrium measure with respect to the logarithmic potential on the interval $(-1,1)$, in the sense that the equation (\ref{1.10}) holds with the quadratic potential deleted (and $c=1$).
-This is not a coincidence, with it being possible to deduce the equilibrium measure of for the Coulomb potential on the $d-1$ dimensional ball by projection for general $d \ge 2$.
+This is not a coincidence, with it being possible to deduce the equilibrium measure of the Coulomb potential on the $d-1$ dimensional ball by projection for general $d \ge 2$.